I’M THINKING OF APPLYING FOR THE SUMMER SCHOOL

 What is the weather like in Belgrade during the summer and how should I pack?

-Belgrade in June/July is very warm, with daily temperature of around 26 degrees Celsius.
-With the global warming, temperature can be much higher in the high 30’s!
+Belgrade in June/July is very warm, with a daily temperature of around 26 degrees Celsius.
+With global warming, the temperature can be much higher in the high 30s!
 At night it can get a bit colder, so we recommend layers.
-It can also be rainy, so pocket umbrella is always a good idea.
+It can also be rainy, so a pocket umbrella is always a good idea.

 What is the average cost of living in Belgrade?

 The cost of living in Belgrade can vary and depends on the type of accommodation and preferred dining venues you choose.
-Accommodation in Belgrade can vary from 10-15 Euros/per night for a hostel, and up to 60-85 Euros/per night for a 3 star hotel in the city center.
-Breakfast usually costs around 5 Euros, while dinner can cost you from 10 Euros in a fast-food place to 40 Euros if you are dining in a moderately priced restaurant.
-As for the public transportation cost, you have an option of a 1-day ticket (1.7 Euros), 3-day ticket (6.5 Euros) or 5-day ticket (around 10 Euros) that is valid for buses, trams and trolleys.
-As for Belgrade nightlife, people usually spend between 10-30 Euros for drinks in clubs/cafes/bars.
+Accommodation in Belgrade can vary from 10-15 Euros/per night for a hostel, and up to 60-85 Euros/per night for a 3-star hotel in the city center.
+Breakfast usually costs around 8 Euros, while dinner can cost you from 10-20 Euros in a fast-food place to 30-40 Euros if you are dining in a moderately priced restaurant.
+As for the public transportation cost, you have an option of a 1-day ticket (1.7 Euros), 3-day ticket (6.5 Euros), or 5-day ticket (around 10 Euros) that is valid for buses, trams, and trolleys.
+As for Belgrade nightlife, people usually spend between 20-40 Euros for drinks in clubs/cafes/bars.

 Where should I ideally change money?

-Do I need a visa to enter Serbia to part take in the Summer School?
+Do I need a visa to enter Serbia to part take in Summer School?

-Depending on your nationality you may need a visa in order to enter Serbia.
-Please visit the website of the Ministry of Foreign Affairs of Serbia by clicking here, in order to check if you are required to obtain Serbian visa to enter the country.
+Depending on your nationality you may need a visa to enter Serbia.
+Please visit the website of the Ministry of Foreign Affairs of Serbia by clicking here, to check if you are required to obtain a Serbian visa to enter the country.

 When should I apply for a visa?

-If you are required to obtain a visa to enter Serbia, we would recommend to start with your visa application as soon as you get the confirmation that you have been accepted to the Summer School and after you pay the tuition fee.
-In that way we can assist you with your Serbian visa application by providing an official letter of acceptance to the Summer School.
+If you are required to obtain a visa to enter Serbia, we would recommend starting with your visa application as soon as you get the confirmation that you have been accepted to the Summer School and after you pay the tuition fee.
+In that way, we can assist you with your Serbian visa application by providing an official letter of acceptance to the Summer School.

 What support can I have from CFCCS regarding my visa application?

-For all applicants who have been accepted to participate in the Summer School and that have paid the tuition fee, we are able to support their visa application only by providing an official letter of acceptance to the Summer School.
+For all applicants who have been accepted to participate in the Summer School and that have paid the tuition fee, we can support their visa application only by providing an official letter of acceptance to the Summer School.
 CFCCS cannot act as a guarantee to any Summer School participant.

 How long will it take for you to send me the letter of acceptance?